crispsps/Library-Management-System/README.md

 Library Class
 Manages the overall library system.
 Includes methods for searching books, managing patrons, handling transactions, and generating reports.

+Database Integration
+Implements data storage using CSV to persistently store book and patron information.

+User Interface
+Develops a simple GUI to interact with the LMS using tkinter.

 How to use: